 EIGRP knows its neighbors

-A router using the EIGRP protocol is aware of its neighbors and shares routes with them.
+A router using the EIGRP protocol knows its neighbors and shares routes with them.
 Neighbors can be statically entered (a good security measure) or discovered by a router using EIGRP HELLO packets.

 1 If our EIGRP router does not have static neighbors, it will send out multicast HELLO packets on all of its connected interfaces when it boots up.